rthotakura97/decentralized-database/README.md

 * User can write, read, and delete files
     * No text editing capabilities in our service
 * Just make CLI tools for now (python client)
+    * python2 urllib2 library to send http requests
+* Takes in user, secret key, path/to/file

 ## Intermediate Service - RenoService
 * User's front end interacts with this service
 * This service conducts all logic to assemble and break up files and sends them to their corresponding servers
 * RenoService will have it's own table that saves filenames, users attributed to file, and file sizes
+    * Use guava MultiMap

 ### Operations
 * Write